mehedieh/courses-introduction-to-python/chapter4.md

     )
 )

 success_msg("Wonderful!
 You were right and the disbelievers were wrong!
 This exercise marks the end of the Intro to Python for Data Science course.
-See you in another course!")
+See you in another course!<br><br><i> Don't forget to download the <a href='https://datacamp-community-prod.s3.amazonaws.com/e30fbcd9-f595-4a9f-803d-05ca5bf84612'>Cheat Sheet</a> for this course to keep track of what you've learned today! <i>")
 ```